Alonapr/vancomycin-mortality-visual-analysis/README.md

 ## File Overview

 - `code_Predkova.R`: My R script for visual analysis
-- `vancomycin.RData`: Dataset used in the project (provided by university for educational use only)
+- `vancomycin.RData`: Dataset used in the project